Dissipative quadratizations of polynomial ODE systems: Case studies

 The reachability problem is: given an ODE system $\bx' = \bp(\bx)$, a set $S\subseteq \mathbb{R}^n$ of possible initial conditions, and a time $t \in \mathbb{R}_{>0}$, compute a set containing the set

 of all points reachable from $S$ at time $t$.
 One recent approach to this problem in the vicinity of a dissipative equilibrium $\bx^\ast$ proposed by Forets and Schilling in~\cite{Forets_2021} is to use Carleman linearization to reduce the problem to the linear case which is well-studied.
-However, the approach described in~\cite{Forets_2021} is applicable only to quadratic systems.
-Algorithm~\ref{alg:multi_dissipativity} allows to relax of this restriction by computing a quadratization which preserves the dissipativity of $\bx^\ast$.
+However, the approach described in~\cite{Forets_2021} relied on explicit bounds available only for quadratic systems under the assumption of dissipativity and weak nonlinearity (see~\cite[definition 1 and 2]{Forets_2021}).
+Algorithm~\ref{alg:multi_dissipativity} allows this restriction to be relaxed by computing a quadratization which preserves the dissipativity of $\bx^\ast$.

 We will illustrate this idea using the \emph{Duffing} equation

 which describes a damped oscillator with non-linear restoring force.
 The equation can be written as a first-order system by introducing $x_1 := x, x_2 := x'$ as follows